CinemaSins: Everything Wrong With...

-Each video begins with two taglines added on the film's title card ("In x minutes or less" (X is rounded up to the video's total minutes of runtime, excluding verdict, intro, bonus round and outtakes), and "Spoilers!
-(Duh)" (indicating the film's potential spoiler content)); the video is then played with an on-screen "sin count" and "sin timer" (video runtime) throughout (with common expletives and profanities censored), and ends with a "verdict" for the film.
+Each video begins with two taglines added on the film's title card ("In x minutes or less" [X is rounded up to the video's total minutes of runtime, excluding verdict, intro, bonus round and outtakes], and "Spoilers!
+(Duh)" [indicating the film's potential spoiler content]); the video is then played with an on-screen "sin count" and "sin timer" (video runtime) throughout (with common expletives and profanities censored), and ends with a "verdict" for the film.
 The early videos usually featured generic verdicts like "Hell", though eventually, they came to employ words or phrases that refer to the film's content, such as lines of dialogue or settings, accompanied with audio samples or snippets to narrate the verdict.
 On rare occasions, a film will start with negative sins because of how good it is or because of a good decision early in the film, such as not overexposing the studios' logos.
-Frequently, the first sin listed is the total length of the logo sequences of the various production companies involved in the film.
+Frequently, the first sin listed is the total length of the logo sequences of the various production companies involved in the film, usually lampooning them as being too long.
 Usually, all of the sins are written by Scott and Atkinson; in one case, Iron Man 3s sins are described by the subscribers instead (Scott still did the video's narration and the bonus round).

-Some videos feature a "bonus round", in which additional sins are added (removed, in the case of Deadpool and Deadpool 2) to the count for repetitive occurrences in the filmThe Huffington Post UK (March 1, 2013).
+Some videos feature a "bonus round", in which additional sins are added (removed, in the case of Deadpool and Deadpool 2) to the count for repetitive occurrences in the film.The Huffington Post UK (March 1, 2013).
 "The 62 Errors In 'Skyfall'".
 The Huffington Post.
 Retrieved January 18, 2014."Everything Wrong With Jurassic Park In 3 minutes Or Less".
 The Huffington Post UK.
 May 15, 2013.
 Retrieved January 18, 2014.
 The sin count rarely reflects the reviewer's relative overall opinion of the film, so their true opinion is usually made clear in the video descriptions.
-These videos are almost exclusively narrated by Scott, with the following videos being exceptions, which usually featured special guest narrators:
+Atkinson does most of the editing, while Scott narrates most of the videos, with the following exceptions: